maliput/maliput_documentation/docs/overview.rst

 `maliput` has support for Traffic Lights.
 For each traffic light a position and orientation is defined in the Inertial-frame.
 Each traffic light could be composed by one or more bulb groups, where each bulb group is refered to the frame of traffic light that contains it.
-Furthermore, the bulbs of each bulb group defines a color and the state, among other things.
+Each bulb has a collection of possible states.

 Consequently, it is possible to define pretty complex traffic lights arrays, where bulbs' states change with related rule states.